-Discover student card benefits include an introductory APR of 0% for 6 months on purchases and a $20 annual statement credit for good grades (3.0 GPA or higher each school year for up to 5 years).
-There’s also a $0 annual fee and a $0 foreign transaction fee, which are standard on all Discover cards.
-Plus, Discover matches all rewards earned during the first year you have either the Discover it Student Cash Back card or the Student chrome card.
+Discover student card benefits include an introductory APR of 0% for 6 months on purchases (followed by a regular APR of 14.49% - 23.49% Variable), a $0 annual fee, and a 0% foreign transaction fee.
+Plus, Discover matches all rewards earned during the first year you have either the Discover it Student Cash Back card or the Discover it Student chrome card.

 Discover student cards, like all Discover cards, also come with an array of security benefits.
 Among them are 24/7 account monitoring and SSN alerts.
 There’s also a “Freeze It” feature which allows cardholders to lock the account if the card is lost or stolen.